 Each of China’s geographical regions also has its own distinct culture, from dialects and traditional costumes to cuisine.
-When you get to know China on a deeper level, what reveals itself is a fascinating patchwork of people and lifestyles.
+When you get to know China on a deeper level, a fascinating patchwork of people and lifestyles reveals itself to you.

 4. Learn the world’s most spoken language